IntroductionKnow the conditions you must adhere to when hunting on public conservation land.

 - The Permit is only valid for the "open zone" area specified as green in the map associated with the permit area (maps are available in the permit application system when an area is selected).

-- Hunters using a firearm must abide by the NZ Police Arms Code and the Arms Act 1983.
+- Hunters using a firearm must abide by the Firearms Safety Code and the Arms Act 1983.

 - Hunting during the hours of darkness (half an hour after sunset to half hour before sunrise).

 - Hunting with spotlights, torches, vehicle headlights, or any other artificial light source.

 - Hunting with any night vision equipment, thermal imaging, infrared or heat detecting devices.

 - Attaching a torch or other light source to a firearm.

 - No firearm shall be discharged:

 - In the vicinity of huts, tracks, campsites, road-ends or other public places.

 - Within 500 m of a Great Walk Hut or track.
 See Great Walks.

 - In a manner that endangers, frightens or annoys members of the public, or that endangers any property.

 - Only centre fire rifles of calibre .222 Remington or larger may be used for hunting, or crossbows and bows that meet the minimum standard specified by DOC.
 See Bow and crossbow hunting.

 - This Permit does not authorise access to any land held under lease or where access is restricted by the Department.
 For details about land held under lease or restricted areas, contact the nearest Department of Conservation office.

 - This Permit does not allow access over any private land.
 Permission to cross any private land must be obtained from the land owner or occupier.

 - The Permit does not allow vehicles or dogs to be taken or used for hunting, unless otherwise stated in the Special Conditions above.

 - Carcasses and offal must not be left at, or in the vicinity of, tracks, huts, campsites, or in waterways.